 CES' customers are primarily North American oil and gas producers.
 Activity in the oil and gas industry is cyclical in nature.
 CES is directly affected by fluctuations in the level and complexity of oil and natural gas exploration and development activity carried on by its clients.
-In Canada, drilling activity is seasonal and, in turn, throughout North America it is directly affected by a variety of factors including: weather; oil, natural gas, and natural gas liquids prices; access to capital markets; and government policies including, but not limited to, royalty, environmental, and industry regulations.
+In Canada, drilling activity is seasonal and, in turn, throughout North America it is directly affected by a variety of factors including: weather; natural disasters such as floods, tornados, and hurricanes; oil, natural gas, and natural gas liquids prices; access to capital markets; and government policies including, but not limited to, royalty, environmental, and industry regulations.
 Any prolonged or significant decrease in energy prices, economic activity, or an adverse change in government regulations could have a significant negative impact on exploration and development drilling and completion activity in North America and, in turn, demand for CES' products and services.

 As a provider of technically advanced consumable chemical solutions throughout the life-cycle of the oilfield, the volatility in activity experienced at the drill-bit and completion stages is muted by the long-term and less variable revenue generated by CES at the pump-jack and wellhead during the production stage and in the mid-stream, pipeline and transportation phases.
 As CES grows these facets of its business, the predictability of its earnings should also increase.
 The revenue and general market consumption of consumable chemicals in these market segments is more stable and predictable than the drilling fluids market, and by all accounts the overall market continues to grow.
-However, CES is a relative new entrant and is much smaller than the larger more established competitors in this space.
+However, CES is a relatively new entrant and is much smaller than the larger more established competitors in this space.
 This presents opportunities as well as risks to the overall success CES may achieve in the production and specialty chemical space.

 Oil, natural gas liquids and natural gas prices in North America continue to see volatility, and in general all trade at discounts to comparable world-wide bench-marks.
 This increases risk to CES' customers and reduces their available cash flow.
-West Texas Intermediate ("WTI") crude prices retreated below \$100/bbl in late 2013 and into the beginning of 2014.
-WTI has recently recovered above \$100/bbl, but prices are likely to continue to see volatility in the face of macro-economic forces, and the forward curves are trading below \$100/bbl.
+West Texas Intermediate ("WTI") crude prices have recently retreated below \$100/bbl again and prices are likely to continue to see volatility in the face of macro-economic forces, and the forward curves are trading below \$100/bbl.
 In addition, despite a recent tightening, many operators in the WCSB have been challenged by additional crude oil pricing differentials versus world benchmarks such as Brent and WTI.
 Furthermore, there is on-going uncertainty around the ability for WCSB producers to reach markets with regulatory approvals of several proposed pipeline projects in limbo and potential changes to the crude by rail industry in the face of several derailments.
-In contrast to oil prices, natural gas prices in North America.
+In contrast to oil prices, natural gas prices have remained relatively weak since their peak in 2008.
+Since mid-2012, there has been a modest recovery in natural gas prices in North America.
 Recently cold winter weather and lower gas in storage numbers have seen a spike in natural gas prices throughout North America.
-However, there is no clear upward direction on long-term future prices as evidenced by the futures curve for Nymex Henry Hub hovering around \$4.50 per MMBtu.
+However, there is no clear upward direction on long-term future prices as evidenced by the futures curve for Nymex Henry Hub hovering around \$4.00 per MMBtu.
 There has yet to be any significant shift in capital to dry gas drilling as most operators are drilling for liquids rich gas in order to meet their internal rates of return hurdles.
 Despite more optimism in 2014, activity could slow further if operators' access to capital is impaired or if the price of crude oil falls or the long-term price of natural gas does not recover to more robust levels.